Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Materials and methods

+\textbf{Biological weighting scheme.} To incorporate biological priors about information flow in stress response cascades, we implemented domain-aware weighting at two levels.
+At the feature selection level, per-omic topk ratios control the feature budget allocated to each omic layer (transcriptomics $r{=}0.3$, proteomics $r{=}0.5$, metabolomics $r{=}1.0$, microbiome $r{=}0.8$).
+At the training level, encoder embeddings are scaled by biological weights reflecting hypothesized regulatory importance as set in Table~\ref{tab:bio_weights}.

-This a priori weighting favored transcriptomics as the hypothesized primary driver, with downstream layers progressively down-weighted based on their distance from regulatory control.
+These embedding weights amplify or attenuate each omic layer's contribution during the forward pass, with transcriptomics favored as the hypothesized primary driver and downstream layers progressively down-weighted.

-\textbf{Top-K feature selection.} For each omics layer: (1) multiply raw saliency scores by layer-specific weights, (2) rank features by descending weighted importance, (3) select top-K features with highest weighted saliency scores, and (4) filter both training and test data to retain only selected features.
+\textbf{Top-K feature selection.} For each omics layer: (1) compute raw gradient saliency scores via encoder backpropagation, (2) rank features by descending importance, (3) select the top $\lfloor K \times r_k \rfloor$ features per omic layer using the layer-specific topk ratio $r_k$, and (4) filter both training and test data to retain only selected features.
 We tested K$\in\{200, 500, 1000\}$ and selected K=500 based on performance-complexity tradeoff.
-This reduces total dimensionality from 90,579 to 1,300 features.
+With K=500, per-omic allocations are: transcriptomics 150, proteomics 250, metabolomics 500, microbiome 400, totaling 1,300 features.
+This reduces total dimensionality from 90,579 to 1,300 features (98.6\% reduction).
 The selected subset retains essential stress-discriminative information while eliminating noise that exacerbates overfitting in small-sample scenarios.

 \textbf{Biological domain constraints.} Gradient saliency selection naturally prioritizes features consistent with coral stress biology.
 Heat shock proteins, oxidative stress enzymes, photosynthesis-related genes, and metabolic indicators appear prominently.
 Unlike generic dimensionality reduction (PCA), saliency-based selection preserves interpretable features with known biological functions, enabling mechanistic validation.